 If you are traveling to Hong Kong with kids, why not download our fun facts about Hong Kong pdf file to print up and take with you?
 That way your kids can read all these interesting facts about Hong Kong while they are there!

-You will find the link to get the printable download Hong Kong Fun Facts for Kids below.
+Follow the link above to get the printable download Hong Kong Fun Facts for Kids.

 - Hong Kong is made up of 263 islands, plus Kowloon and the New Territories, which are on the mainland bordering China.